SCHIZOPHRENIA FOR A LEVEL

 Point: Concordance rates in children of schizophrenic parents cannot be assumed to reflect purely genetic transmission.

-Evidence: Gottesman reported concordance rates of 27 to 39 percent for children with two schizophrenic parents, often interpreted as genetic.
+Evidence: Gottesman reported concordance rates of 27 to 39 per cent for children with two schizophrenic parents, often interpreted as genetic.
 However, research by Tienari shows that many of these children are adopted away due to the severe impact of parental schizophrenia on child development.

 Explain: Living with a schizophrenic parent is likely to be highly stressful and unpredictable, as the disorder can involve impaired cognition, language, and emotional regulation, as well as frightening delusions or hallucinations.
 This environment may disrupt emotional security and cognitive development, independently increasing the child’s risk of mental health problems.